-Simpl pliCD applications are authorized, tested, approved, and documented. nted.
 Ref Controls Specified by PFC Tests of Controls Results of Tests 14.1 PFC has documented written change request and application development workflows for systems development and change management processes.
-Inquired of management regarding the processes for checking out code, establishing a test environment, migrating code changes into the production code branch, and publishing package updates to the production web server.
+Inquired of management and observed regarding the processes for checking out code, establishing a test environment, migrating code changes into the production code branch, and publishing package updates to the production web server.
 Inspected diagram of SimpliCD change control process and determined documented processes were consistent with management's description of processes and procedures.
 No exceptions noted.
 14.2 Requests for changes to SimpliCD applications are documented in a change request form and initiated or approved by appropriate business owner and IT management.
 For a sample of SimpliCD change requests, inspected the change request form and determined the request was initiated or approved by appropriate business and IT management.
 For a sample of migrations, traced back to Request Ticket List provided and determined all migrations tested were supported by request tickets.
 The random selection was based on checked-in change sets.
-No exceptions noted.
-14.3 Changes are tested by developer and moved to Team Foundation Server.
-For a sample of SimpliCD change requests, inspected the testing documentation and determined code was migrated to TFS.
-No exceptions noted.
-14.4 A code review is performed by IT and a third party when appropriate and deployed to Azure Quality Assurance environment.
-For a sample of SimpliCD change requests, inspected the Code Review documentation and determined code was migrated to Azure QA environment.
-No exceptions noted.
-14.5 Quality assurance testing is completed and the changes are deployed to an Azure user acceptance testing environment.
-For a sample of SimpliCD change requests, inspected the QA testing documentation and determined code was migrated to Azure user acceptance testing environment.
-No exceptions noted.
-14.6 User acceptance testing is completed and changes are deployed into the production environment.
-For a sample of SimpliCD change requests, inspected the UAT documentation and determined code was migrated to the production environment.
 No exceptions noted.

-Description of Control Objectives and Related Controls, and Independent Service Auditor's Description of Tests of Controls and Results September 30, 2019
+Description of Control Objectives and Related Controls, and Independent Service Auditor's Description of Tests of Controls and Results September 30, 2020

-Control Objective 14: C ontrols provide reasonable assurance that changes to the SimpliCD applications ar e authorized, tested, approved, and documented.
+Control Objective 14: Controls provide reasonable assurance that changes to the SimpliCD applications are authorized, tested, approved, and documented.
+Ref Controls Specified by PFC Tests of Controls Results of Tests 14.3 Changes are tested by developer For a sample of SimpliCD change No exceptions